Mighteeguy/3d-mapping-using-MAS/README.md

 catkin_make
 source ~/catkin_ws/devel/setup.bash
 ```
-4. Uncomment the UAVs you wish to spawn and comment out all the other UAVs in the following two files:
+4. Uncomment the code for the UAVs you wish to spawn and comment out the code for all the other UAVs in the following two files present in `/caltech_samaritan/launch/`:
 `full_indoors.launch` and `spawn_two_quadrotors.launch`.
 5. Start the simulation using `roslaunch caltech_samaritan full_indoors.launch`.
-This will initialize Gazebo with a sample indoors environment (if you want to try outdoors, use `full_outdoors.launch`).
+This will initialize Gazebo with a sample indoors environment.

 6. In new terminals, start each UAV's exploration scripts as: _rosrun caltech\_samaritan start\_exploration.py uav[digit] [number of UAVs]_.